London: Late modern and contemporary

 With the onset of the Industrial Revolution in Britain, an unprecedented growth in urbanisation took place, and the number of High Streets (the primary street for retail in Britain) rapidly grew.
-London was the world's largest city from about 1831 to 1925, with a population density of 325 per hectare.
-In addition to the growing number of stores selling goods such as Harding, Howell & Co. on Pall Mall—a contender for the first department store—the streets had scores of street sellers loudly advertising their goods and services.
-London's overcrowded conditions led to cholera epidemics, claiming 14,000 lives in 1848, and 6,000 in 1866.
-Rising traffic congestion led to the creation of the world's first local urban rail network.
+London was the world's largest city from about 1831 to 1925, with a population density of 802 per acre (325 per hectare).
+In addition to the growing number of stores selling goods, such as Harding, Howell & Co., one of the first department stores, located on Pall Mall, the streets had scores of street sellers.
+Rising traffic congestion led to the creation of the London Underground, the world's first urban rail network.

+London's overcrowded conditions and the "Great Stink" of the River Thames led to cholera epidemics, claiming 14,000 lives in 1848, and 6,000 in 1866.
+A key development in public health and sanitation took place at the Great Exhibition of 1851 at Hyde Park when George Jennings installed the first public flush toilets.
+In response to the exacerbation of sanitary conditions brought on by heavy industrialisation and urbanisation, the modern sewage system was created in London by the Metropolitan Board of Works led by its chief engineer Joseph Bazalgette.
+The London sewer system included 82 mi of main and 1100 mi of street sewers that diverted waste to the Thames Estuary, and by the 1890s it would also feature the revolutionary biological treatment of sewage to oxidise the waste.
 The Metropolitan Board of Works oversaw infrastructure expansion in the capital and some surrounding counties; it was abolished in 1889 when the London County Council was created out of county areas surrounding the capital.

-From the early years of the 20th century onwards, teashops were found on High Streets across London and the rest of Britain, with Lyons, who opened the first of their chain of teashops in Piccadilly in 1894, leading the way.
-The tearooms, such as the Criterion in Piccadilly, became a popular meeting place for women from the suffrage movement.
-The city was the target of many attacks during the suffragette bombing and arson campaign, between 1912 and 1914, which saw historic landmarks such as Westminster Abbey and St Paul's Cathedral bombed.
+From the early 20th century onwards, teashops were found on High Streets across London and the rest of Britain, with Lyons, who opened the first of their chain of teashops in Piccadilly in 1894, leading the way.
+Tearooms, such as the Criterion in Piccadilly, became a popular meeting place for women from the suffrage movement.
+The city was the target of many attacks during the suffragette bombing and arson campaign, between 1912 and 1914, in which historic landmarks such as Westminster Abbey and St Paul's Cathedral were bombed.

-London was bombed by the Germans in the First World War, and during the Second World War, the Blitz and other bombings by the German Luftwaffe killed over 30,000 Londoners, destroying large tracts of housing and other buildings across the city.
+London was bombed by the Germans in the First World War, and during the Second World War, the Blitz and other bombings by the Luftwaffe of Nazi Germany killed over 30,000 Londoners, destroying large tracts of housing and other buildings across the city.
+The tomb of the Unknown Warrior, an unidentified member of the British armed forces killed during the First World War, was buried in Westminster Abbey on 11 November 1920.
+The Cenotaph, located in Whitehall, was unveiled on the same day, and is the focal point for the National Service of Remembrance held annually on Remembrance Sunday, the closest Sunday to 11 November.